ResilienceWeb/resilience-web/README.md

 - Clone the repository locally
 - From the root directory of this project
 - Duplicate the `.env.example` file, renaming it to `.env`
+  - Ask Diner for env var values required for development
-- Make sure you have Node.js installed from https://nodejs.org
+- Make sure you have Node.js installed
   - To select the right runtime check the `.nvmrc` file, alternatively if you have node version manager (nvm) installed simply run the `nvm install` command
 - Run the `npm install` command to install the projects dependencies
 - Run the `npm run dev` command to build and run a development version of the app, it will then open in your default browser at http://localhost:3000